Planning to revamp your home but can’t make up your mind on the best layout for your kitchen?

 You need to pay attention to the height of your wall cabinets.
 If your designer places them too low, they could make your counters unusable.

 Take Advantage of Natural Light

 We recommend keeping the window area uncluttered and open.
 This will allow natural light to stream into your kitchen.

-As I mentioned, have the window over the sink to lighten up the washing zone in your U-shaped kitchen.
+As I mentioned, have the window over the sink to lighten up the washing zone.

 Avoid the awkwardness of reaching over the sink to open and close a casement window by installing sliding windows.
 They slide open horizontally on a track, making them easy to operate.

-Sliding windows also provide control over air circulation in your U-shaped kitchen—you can choose to open the window slightly or fully.
+Sliding windows also provide control over air circulation, You can choose to open the window slightly or fully.